 Table of Contents

-- Optimizing Athletic Performance in Hot Weather
+- PART 2: Optimizing Performance During Hot Weather

 Introduction: Heat is the enemy of endurance performance and an underlying cause for diminished performance, dehydration, heat stress, gastrointestinal distress, and impaired recovery.
 This guide will provide you with the tools and information you need to PREPARE for training and events, PERFORM at your best, and RECOVER optimally in hot weather.